UIUCLearningLanguageLab/StartingSmall/README.md

 * the custom RNN architecture was replaced by a more standard architecture.
 Specifically, prior to October 2019, embeddings were directly added to the hidden layer.
 In the standard RNN architecture, embeddings undergo an additional transformation step before being added to the hidden layer.
+However, the key finding, that age-ordered training improves semantic category learning, replicated in this new architecture.

 ## Compatibility